15th — 17th centuries

 A very long street-side façade.

-During renovation in 1977-78, a gothic stone door frame was discovered and restored on the north façade.
-To the northwest, the rectangular tower — a type dating back to the 15th century — features simulated machicolations at its base and is topped by a steep pavilion roof covered in shingles.
+During the 1977-78 works, a gothic stone door frame was rediscovered and restored on the north façade.
+The rectangular northwest tower — a 15ᵗʰ-century type — features simulated machicolations and a steep shingled pavilion roof.

-The only dated material preserved from the Grand Maison is the stove stone bearing the initials "N K" for Nicolas de Kalbermatten and "C W" for Cécile Waldin, dated 1626.
+The only dated material preserved: the stove stone bearing initials “N K” (Nicolas de Kalbermatten) and “C W” (Cécile Waldin), 1626.

 Porte gothique, face nord — état actuel et essai de restitution.
 Dessins : Raymond Eggs, Service cantonal des monuments historiques.